Ocuco/acuitas-marketplace-plugin/README.md

 - **Acuitas Shared** (`acuitas-shared/`): Contains the plugin props type definition and Acuitas design system CSS
 - **Host App** (`host-app/`): Acuitas PMS shell application that dynamically loads plugins
 - **Web Component** (`web-component/`): Pure Lit-based sample web component with federation support (no React dependencies)
+- **API Server** (`api-server/`): Sample backend API that showcases how to claim a Plugin Session on the Marketplace API and get an image by its identifier using the PST

 ## 🚀 Quick Start